About Hannah

 “I’m all for taking care of ourselves, but let’s not forget: the point of all this is to feel good.
 Not to get it perfect.
 And definitely not to stress about it.”

-Finding peace with food, my body, and myself made me realize I wanted to support other women in finding that same kind of freedom.
-I trained as an integrative coach at the Institute for Integrative Nutrition, completed an accredited Eating Disorder program through LUMC Boerhaave, and I’m currently pursuing a pre-master in psychology.
-I also volunteered at an eating disorder clinic and began sharing my story online — which led me to open my own practice in July 2024.
+Finding peace with food, my body, and myself made me realise I wanted to support others in finding that same freedom.
+I trained as an integrative coach at the Institute for Integrative Nutrition, completed an accredited Eating Disorder program through LUMC Boerhaave, followed training in Transactional Analysis and systemic coaching and constellations, and I’m currently pursuing a pre-master in psychology.
+I also volunteered at an eating disorder clinic before opening my own practice in 2024.

-I offer the kind of support I wish I had back then — grounded, kind, and free of judgment or rigid protocols.
-My approach is about both: creating change in how you relate to food, movement, and yourself, and exploring the deeper patterns underneath.
-The beliefs, the coping strategies, the things you’ve learned to carry.
+I offer the kind of support I wish I had back then.
+Personal, with kindness and honesty, and without judgment or rigid protocols.
 A client once told me I bring “the warmth and safety of a friend, along with the honesty and direction needed to truly face yourself”.
 I’ve been there too, and that lived experience shapes the way I work: with empathy, patience, and a deep trust in your process.”